Python syntax and semantics: Base types

 Python has a broad range of basic data types.
 Alongside conventional integer and floating-point arithmetic, it transparently supports arbitrary-precision arithmetic, complex numbers, and decimal numbers.

 Python supports a wide variety of string operations.
-Strings in Python are immutable, so a string operation such as a substitution of characters, that in other programming languages might alter the string in place, returns a new string in Python.
+Strings in Python are immutable, meaning that string operations, such as replacement of characters, return a new string; in other programming languages the string might be altered in place.
 Performance considerations sometimes push for using special techniques in programs that modify strings intensively, such as joining character arrays into strings only as needed.

 Collection types

 One of the very useful aspects of Python is the concept of collection (or container) types.
 In general a collection is an object that contains other objects in a way that is easily referenced or indexed.
 Collections come in two basic forms: sequences and mappings.

 The ordered sequential types are lists (dynamic arrays), tuples, and strings.
 All sequences are indexed positionally (0 through length - 1) and all but strings can contain any type of object, including multiple types in the same sequence.
 Both strings and tuples are immutable, making them perfect candidates for dictionary keys (see below).
 Lists, on the other hand, are mutable; elements can be inserted, deleted, modified, appended, or sorted in-place.

 Mappings, on the other hand, are (often unordered) types implemented in the form of dictionaries which "map" a set of immutable keys to corresponding elements (much like a mathematical function).
 For example, one could define a dictionary having a string "toast" mapped to the integer 42 or vice versa.
-The keys in a dictionary must be of an immutable Python type, such as an integer or a string, because under the hood they are implemented via a hash function.
-This makes for much faster lookup times, but requires keys not change.
+The keys in a dictionary must be of an immutable Python type, such as an integer or a string, because they are implemented via a hash function.
+This makes for much faster lookup times, but requires keys to remain unchanged.

 Dictionaries are central to the internals of Python as they reside at the core of all objects and classes: the mappings between variable names (strings) and the values which the names reference are stored as dictionaries (see Object system).
 Since these dictionaries are directly accessible (via an object's __dict__ attribute), metaprogramming is a straightforward and natural process in Python.

 A set collection type is an unindexed, unordered collection that contains no duplicates, and implements set theoretic operations such as union, intersection, difference, symmetric difference, and subset testing.
 There are two types of sets: set and frozenset, the only difference being that set is mutable and frozenset is immutable.
 Elements in a set must be hashable.
 Thus, for example, a frozenset can be an element of a regular set whereas the opposite is not true.

 Python also provides extensive collection manipulating abilities such as built in containment checking and a generic iteration protocol.